Tamil1503/tips-n-trick/docs/support/HowToContribute.md

 ## Fast and Quick Fix

-1. For short fix to this website, you can click on pencil icon and edit.
-Please make sure you are not in master branch.
+> For short fix to this website, you can click on pencil icon and edit.
+Please make sure you are not in master branch when sending PR.

 ## Recommended Approach